typedb/typedb-docs/04-cloud-deployment/02-google-cloud.md

 <div class="note">
 [Important]
-Once deployed, it will take some time for the cluster to fully bootup and synchronise.
+Once deployed, it takes some time for the cluster to fully bootup and synchronise.
 Allow approximately **two minutes per cluster node**.
 To check the status of the cluster bootup, you can perform a [cluster health check](#cluster-health-check).
 </div>

 ### Default Credentials
 As part of the deployment, Google Cloud produces the default credentials with username being `grakn` and the password as displayed on the post-deployment screen.
-We will need these credentials to access the Graql and Grakn consoles.
+We need these credentials to access the Graql and Grakn consoles.

 ![Default Credentials](/docs/images/cloud-deployment/gc_default_password.png)